logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 ### Pick #2: TD Direct Investing

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">The **second best brokerage in Canada is TD Direct Investing**.
 I would like to emphasize, however, that it's a **tight comparison between Qtrade and TD**.
-In fact, I would rank TD as best brokerage in Canada if they improved their customer service. </span></span>
+In fact, I would rank TD as best brokerage in Canada if they improved their customer service.
+Two big advantages that TD has over Qtrade are that there are no fees for holding US dollar registered accounts, and there are no fees on mutual fund transactions.
+These cost differences will add up significantly over time.
+With that said, time is money, and if you're a TD Direct investing client, you will surely learn that lesson the hard way.
+Personally, I would rather lose a few extra dollars to commission than lose my time waiting on the phone. </span></span>

 ### Pick #3: Questrade